nicolasdao/userin/README.md

 # Events management

-UserIn allows to listen to certain key events as well as modify the output produced by event handlers.
-Each event is managed by a specific handler (originally defined in the [UserIn Strategy](#userin-strategy)).
-In reality, when an event is emitted, it passes a payload to a chain of handlers.
-Be default, that event handler chain contains only one handler.
-UserIn exposes an `on` API that allows to add new handlers on specific events.
-The supported events are:
+UserIn behaviors are managed via events and event handlers.
+Specific events are emitted to power OAuth 2.0 flows.
+Out-of-the-box, UserIn does not define any handlers to respond to those events.
+As a software engineers, this is your job to implement those event handlers in adequation with your own custom business logic.
+The following list represents all the events that can be triggered during an authentication or authorization flow, but worry not, you are not forced to implement them all:

+1. `create_end_user`
-- `generate_token`
+2. `generate_token`
+3. `get_client`
+4. `get_config`: Automatically implemented.
-- `get_end_user`
+5. `get_end_user`
-- `get_fip_user`
+6. `get_fip_user`
-- `get_identity_claims`
+7. `get_identity_claims`
-- `get_client`
-- `get_token_claims`
+8. `get_token_claims`
-- `get_config`

-To add a new handler use the `on` API on the `UserIn` instance as follow:
+9. `process_fip_auth_response`: Automatically implemented.

+Each of those events, triggers a chain of event handlers.
+By default, only one handler is configured in that chain (the one that you should have implemented in your own [UserIn Strategy](#userin-strategy)).
+UserIn exposes an `on` API that allows to add more handlers for each event as shown in this example:

 ```js
 userIn.on('generate_token', (root, payload) => {